Wortley Hall

-Wortley Hall is a former stately home in the small South Yorkshire village of Wortley, located south of Barnsley, England.
-For more than six decades the hall has been owned by individual members and organisations associated with the British trade union and wider labour movement.
-It is currently used by several trades unions and other organisations as a venue for residential training courses and other meetings, as well as for purely social gatherings and is run as a non profit co-operative.
+Wortley Hall is a former stately home in the small village of Wortley, located south of Barnsley, Yorkshire.
+It has been owned by individuals and organisations associated with British trade unions and the wider labour movement since 1951.
+It operates as a non-profit co-operative and is registered under the 2014 Co-operative and Community Benefit Societies Act (Registration Number 14116R).

-The building is constructed of sandstone ashlar with graduated slate roofs to an irregular floor plan, mostly in 2 storeys with a 7-bay south front.
+The Grade II* listed building was built from 1731 to 1761 on the site of the previous hall, and is constructed of sandstone ashlar with graduated slate roofs to an irregular floor plan, mostly in two storeys with a seven-bay south front.
+The hall has formal gardens and is encircled by approximately 26 acres of ancient grounds and woodlands that are Grade II listed.